xibosignage/xibo-manual/source/en/manual_install.md

 [Prepare your environment](install_environment.html).

 <nonwhite>

+## Release Download
+The latest release can be downloaded from the [release archives page on GitHub](https://github.com/xibosignage/xibo-cms/releases).

 ## Community Guides
 Special thanks to members of our community who have written guides for installing [[PRODUCTNAME]] in specific environments.